-In France, we market through our subsidiary, Mylan S.A.S., a retail portfolio of approximately 200 products, in an aggregate of approximately 540 dosage strengths.
-In France, we have the highest market share, based on value, in the company-branded generic retail prescription market, with a share of approximately 30%.
-Our future growth in the French market is expected to come primarily from new product launches.
+In France, through our subsidiary Mylan S.A.S., we market a retail portfolio of approximately 215 products in an aggregate of approximately 455 dosage strengths.
+In France, we have the highest market share, based on value, in the company-branded generic retail prescription market, with a share of approximately 28%.
+Our future growth in the French market is expected to come primarily from new product launches and increased generic penetration.